wp-plugins/wp-crm/readme.txt

 == Changelog ==

+= 0.16.2 =
+* When a user is deleted their posts and pages are kept by being reassigned to the user doing the deleting action, and then being trashed.
+* Invoices from WP-Invoice are displayed in a metabox in the CRM profile.

 = 0.16.1 =
 * Added ability to force download premium features.
-* Styiling fixes to Settings page "Plugin" tab.
+* Styling fixes to Settings page "Plugin" tab.

 = 0.16 =
 * User CSV Export.